EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 <a target="_blank" href="https://apps.microsoft.com/detail/9PN20MSR04DW?hl=en-US&gl=US">Install Ubuntu 22.04.x LTS</a> from the MS Store.

 **_Highly Recommended:_** My short guide to <a target="_blank" href="/blog/wsl-cli/">Linux and PowerShell CLI in WSL: Short Guide</a>.
-It covers the differences between using PowerShell and Linux terminals and list a few critical Linux commands that we use below.
+It covers the differences between using PowerShell and Linux terminals, relative Windows/Linux file paths, and list a few critical Linux commands that we use below.

+    Quick Example: WSL Linux VMs map/mount to your Windows files in folders like "Desktop" and "Downloads".
+That means you can download a file from your web browser in Windows, into your Windows Downloads folder, and then access it from your Linux command line.

 Optional: Skim the <a target="_blank" href="https://learn.microsoft.com/en-us/windows/wsl/">complete WSL docs</a>, and <a target="_blank" href="https://learn.microsoft.com/en-us/windows/wsl/basic-commands">WSL commands</a>.